14 Days Everest Base Camp Trek

 Accommodations Services

-• 2 nights 4-star Hotel in Kathmandu with BB Plan
+• 2 Nights 4-star Hotel in Kathmandu with BB Plan

-• 8 Nights at local tea houses in the mountains (on a twin-sharing basis)
+• 8 Nights at local tea houses in the mountains

-• Debuche: Rivendell Lodge ( 1 Night )
+• Debuche: Rivendell Lodge with attached bathroom

-• Dinboche: Tashidlek / Good luck ( 2 Night )
+• Dinboche: Tashidlek / Good luck ( 2 Night ) with an attached bathroom

-• Lobuche: oxygen / EBC Basic Lodge ( 1 Night )
+• Lobuche: oxygen / EBC Basic Lodge ( 1 Night ) common bathroom

-• Gorechep: Buddha / Yeti Basic Lodge ( 1 Night )
+• Gorechep: Buddha / Yeti Basic Lodge ( 1 Night ) common bathroom

 Trekking Permit